 • Skill Level: Beginner

-• Techniques Used: Blending Method for Cakes
+• Mixing Method: The Blending Method for Cakes

 I love having classic recipes in my back pocket that can be used for all kinds of occasions.
 This is my favorite chocolate cake recipe.
 It results in a cake that is moist, fluffy, and intensely chocolate in flavor.